vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

  * Utilities Common changes:

    + portstat.py:
-     The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR and FEC_FLR_PREDICTED columns.
+     - The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR and FEC_FLR_PREDICTED columns.

    + counterpoll/main.py:
-     A new argument "fec-flr-interval-factor" will be added to exisiting "counterpoll port" command.
+     - A new argument `fec-flr-interval-factor` will be added to exisiting "counterpoll port" command.

      ```
      root@sonic:~$ counterpoll port --help